DoSomethingArchive/LetsDoThis-Android/README.md

 </resources>
 ```

-With the addition of Fabric, you'll also likely need to add a __fabric.properties__ file in the __app/__ folder in order to successfully build.

 #### fabric.properties

+With the addition of Fabric, you'll also likely need to add a __fabric.properties__ file to the __app/__ folder in order to successfully build.

 ```
 apiSecret=FABRIC SECRET HERE
 apiKey=FABRIC KEY HERE
 ```

+#### Fonts

+Font files need to be included in the __app/src/main/assets/fonts__ folder.
+See the [README](https://github.com/DoSomething/LetsDoThis-Android/blob/master/app/src/main/assets/fonts/README.md) for more info.